 It was a toll booth.
 We were astonished.
 We paid and, after taking a few photos, left.
 Once moving, my bike felt a bit squirrely.
 At the diner, I saw why.
 The rear tire was almost flat, an apparent victim of the bridge.

 Fortunately, a classic car restorer had his shop next door.
-He took a look and found a slice in the tire.
+He inspected the tire and found a slice..
 It wasn’t fixable.

 But there was hope.
 His assistant, a motorcyclist, had a friend who had just bought a motorcycle that came with a spare tire.
 The spare might fit.
 After a quick call, the buddy arrived with the tire.
 I gave him forty dollars for it.
 The young assistant changed the tire, sparing me the work, but didn’t want any money.
 I gave him sixty dollars for his help, a bargain considering he’d saved our trip.